The School Improvement Plan sets out our strategic priorities for improving the school

 |Personal Development||PD 1.
 To integrate the school values of respect, empathy, gratitude, honesty and resilience throughout the curriculum and beyond the academic ensuring pupils develop as broad-minded British citizens.

 PD 2.
-To promote Spiritual, Moral, Social, and Cultural (SMSC), mental health, and well-being, PSHE including Relationships Education among the whole school community, addressing the unprecedented times regarding coronavirus.
+To promote Spiritual, Moral, Social, and Cultural (SMSC), mental health, and well-being, PSHE including Relationships Education among the whole school community, addressing the unprecedented times regarding post COVID- 19.
 The recovery curriculum has a positive pastoral impact.

 |Behaviour and Attitudes||BA 1.
 To embed the Behaviour Policy and statement of principles focusing upon Restorative Justice as integral to the behaviour personal development, and welfare process of resolving conflict.